hibernate/hibernate-reactive/README.md

 ## Dependencies

-The project has been tested with
+The project has been tested with:

 - Java 8
 - PostgreSQL